qujia7/spt_act_likelihood/README.md

 ```
 likelihood:
   act_dr6_spt_lenslike.ACTDR6LensLike:
     lens_only: False
     stop_at_error: True
     lmax: 4000
     variant: act_baseline
 ```

 No other parameters need to be set. (e.g. do not manually set `like_corrections` or `no_like_corrections` here).
 An example is provided in `XXX.yaml`.
 If, however, you are combining with the ACT DR4 CMB 2-point power spectrum likelihood, you should also set `no_actlike_cmb_corrections: True` (in addition to `lens_only: True` as described below).
 You do not need to do this if you are combining with Planck CMB 2-point power spectrum likelihoods.
+Similarly, SPT data do not require likelihood corrections either.
+For more details on likelihood corrections, see Appendix B in Qu _et al_ 2024.

 ### Important parameters